2023 Most Popular Economics Master's Degree Schools in the Far Western US Region

 About 37% of the students majoring in economics at the school are women while 63% are male.

-University of California - Santa Barbara ranked #10 on this year’s Most Popular Economics Master’s Degree Schools in the Far Western US Region list.
-Located in the suburb of Santa Barbara, UCSB is a public college with a very large student population.
+University of California - Santa Barbara landed the #10 spot in the 2023 rankings for the most popular master’s degree economics programs.
+Located in the midsize suburb of Santa Barbara, UCSB is a public school with a very large student population.

 About 41% of the students majoring in economics at the school are women while 59% are male.

-Explore the best economics schools for a specific state in the Far Western US region.
+Explore the best economics colleges for a specific state in the Far Western US region.

 Economics Related Majors